 In the meantime African-led organisations, Global Afrikan Congress and the Black Solidarity Committee (BSC) of the National Union of Rail, Maritime and Transport Workers (RMT), do not only use the Afriphobia terminology, but will also introduce 21 Days Against Racism to Britain this year.

-This marking of the first 21 days of March with anti-racism activities is an initiative started in Brazil by a coalition of African-Brazilian community groups, to highlight and combat the racism faced by the biggest population of Africans outside of the African continent.
+This marking of the first 21 days of March with anti-racism activities is an initiative started in Brazil by a coalition of Brazilian-African community groups, to highlight and combat the racism faced by the biggest population of Africans outside of the African continent.

 This year, TAOBQ’s campaign hashtag is #JustSayAfrican.
 It not only advocates the use of Afriphobia, where it’s necessary to speak specifically to anti-African racism, but also the use of African to assert our identity.
-Hence, whilst we are not opposed to the unifying political Black or inclusive Black and Minority Ethnic (BME) terms, we oppose the separatist Black, Asian and Minority Ethnic (BAME).
+Hence, whilst we are not opposed to the unifying political Black or inclusive Black and Minority Ethnic (BME) terms, we oppose the separatist Black, Asian and Minority Ethnic (BAME) term.

 I’m reminded of an anecdote back in the days when most London councils had funding for Black, or as some of us now call it, African History Month.
 Then almost everybody was Black.
 But when it came to Black on Black crime, everybody understood that referred only to Africans.
 Hence, bearing in mind that Black is generally understood to refer to Africans, we advocate the use of AAME (African, Asian and Minority Ethnic).